andOTP/andOTP/README.md

 andOTP is a two-factor authentication App for Android 4.4+.

-It implements Time-based One-time Passwords (TOTP) like specified in RFC 6238.
+It implements Time-based One-time Passwords (TOTP) and HMAC-Based One-Time Passwords (HOTP).
 Simply scan the QR code and login with the generated 6-digit code.

 This project started out as a fork of the great [OTP Authenticator](https://github.com/0xbb/otp-authenticator) app written by [Bruno Bierbaumer](https://github.com/0xbb), which has sadly been inactive since 2015.
 By now almost every aspect of the app has been changed/re-written so the fork status of the Github repository got